des-des/hire-me/complete.md

 Full Stack Web Developer based in London.
 Moving to Nazareth to set up a coding school with Founders and Coders C.I.C. in the new year.
 Passionate about teaching and learning.

 I will be based in London until December, and in the new year will be looking for remote work and jobs based in Israel.
-I can work as an independent freelancer or can build and lead small focused teams of Founders and Coders graduates, as I have in London and will be doing in Israel.
+I can work as an independent freelancer or can build and lead small focused teams of Founders and Coders graduates.

 ## Employment
 ### Full Stack Web Developer | DWYL
 ###### January 2016 - Current.
 London, UK.

-I am currently the lead developer building a stress testing tool for financial regulators.
+Lead developer.
+Our product is a stress testing tool for financial regulators.
 It handles large amounts of data in a complex data model.
-The server is built with Node, Hapi and PostgresQL.
-The client is built with React, Redux and Immutable.js, SASS and ES6.
+The server is built with Node, Hapi and PostgreSQL.
+The client is built with React, Redux, Immutable.js, SASS and ES6.

 ### Full Stack Web Developer, Mentor | Founders and Coders
 ###### September 2015 - Current.
 London, UK.